Leptodictyum riparium

 This moss has several different forms and can grow up to 30 cm.
 Its ovate leaves, which are in two rows, are often pointed at their apex.
 Leptodictyum riparium has been found in an acidic mining lake and can live at a pH down to 1.6 in volcanic craters.
 It was once found with Eleocharis acicularis at a Canadian mining lake.
-It is known to contain high levels of phosphate and is an easy to grow moss that is also used in aquariums.
+It is known to contain high levels of phosphate.
 It has been reported that L. riparium tolerates a wide range of nutrient conditions and its population increases as ammonia increases.

 Leptodictyum riparium is known to be able to use artificial light to grow in places which are otherwise devoid of natural light, such as Crystal Cave in Wisconsin.

+It is an easy to grow moss that is also used in aquariums.
+In the aquarium trade it is one of at least two species traded under the common name "Stringy Moss", another being Drepanocladus aduncus.